amador-mmr/project-managements/README.md

 ## client
 Steps
-- open a new terminal and insert next commands:
+- open (in Visual Studio Code) a new terminal and insert next commands:
 ```sh
 cd .\client\
 yarn start